JGIBristol/seaco_smartwatch_paper/README.md

 # seaco_smartwatch_paper
 Malaysia SEACO-CH20 Smartwatch Feasibility Study

+## Data
+First thing to do is to get access to the SEACO RDSF - ask the PI for this.
+Then you'll need to mount it somewhere - the mount location that I used is in `userconf.yml`.

 ## Environment
 Run `conda create -f environment.yml` to create an environment that contains all the required packages, including R, python and the required libraries.